Calvin Throckmorton: Professional career

+New Orleans Saints

-Throckmorton signed with the New Orleans Saints as an undrafted free agent on April 27, 2020, shortly after the conclusion of the 2020 NFL Draft.
-He was waived on September 5, 2020, and signed to the practice squad the next day.
+Throckmorton signed with the New Orleans Saints as an undrafted free agent on April 27, 2020, shortly after the conclusion of the 2020 NFL draft.
+He was waived on September 5 and signed to the practice squad the following day.
 On January 18, 2021, Throckmorton signed a reserve/futures contract with the Saints.
-Throckmorton made the Saints' 53-man roster out of training camp at the start of the 2021 season.
-He made his NFL debut in the Saints' season opener against the Green Bay Packers on September 12, 2021.
-In the game, Throckmorton replaced Cesar Ruiz at right guard while Ruiz took over at center due to Erik McCoy leaving in the first quarter due to a calf injury.
+He made the Saints' 53-man roster out of training camp at the start of the 2021 season, and made his NFL debut in the Saints' season opener against the Green Bay Packers on September 12.
+In the game, Throckmorton replaced Cesar Ruiz at right guard, with Ruiz placed at center as Erik McCoy left in the first quarter due to a calf injury.
 He continued being the team's starting right guard for the next four games until Week 7.
-In Week 8, Throckmorton became the stating left guard after Andrus Peat was placed on injured reserve.
+In Week 8, Throckmorton became the starting left guard after Andrus Peat was placed on injured reserve.

+On February 22, 2023, Throckmorton re–signed with the Saints on a one–year contract.
+On August 29, Throckmorton was waived as part of final roster cuts.

+Carolina Panthers

+On August 30, 2023, Throckmorton was claimed off waivers by the Carolina Panthers.
+He was waived on November 14.

+Tennessee Titans

+On November 15, 2023, Throckmorton was claimed off waivers by the Tennessee Titans.

+Denver Broncos

+On April 1, 2024, Throckmorton signed with the Denver Broncos.
+On August 27, he was released by the Broncos and signed to the practice squad the following day.
+On November 1, he was promoted to the active roster to serve as the Broncos' backup center while Alex Forsyth filled in as the starter for an injured Luke Wattenberg.
+On November 26, he was waived and signed to the practice squad the following day.

+Throckmorton signed a reserve/future contract with Denver on January 13, 2025.
+On August 26, Throckmorton was released by the Broncos as part of final roster cuts and signed to the practice squad the following day.
+On October 14, he was promoted to the active roster.